hzy46/pai/docs/manual/cluster-admin/installation-guide.md

 As the message says, you can use `admin` and `admin-password` to login to the webportal, then submit a job to validate your installation.

 **For those who use workers other than CPU workers, NVIDIA GPU workers, AMD GPU workers, and Enflame DTU workers**: Please manaully deploy the device's device plugin in Kubernetes.
-Otherwise the Kubernetes scheduler won't work.
+Otherwise the Kubernetes default scheduler won't work.
 Supported device plugins are listed [in this file](https://github.com/microsoft/pai/blob/master/src/device-plugin/deploy/start.sh.template).
 PRs are welcome.

 #### Keep a Folder